-Twitter beats on revenue, sees rise in daily users viewing ads
+Twitter revenue beats, sees rise in daily users viewing ads

 Its monetizable daily active usage (mDAU) hit 139 million, beating analyst expectations of 135 million, according to IBES data from Refinitiv.

+“The strong growth in monetizable daily active users shows that Twitter users are sticking with the platform, and that should resonate with advertisers,” eMarketer senior analyst Jasmine Enberg said.

-Chief Executive Officer Jack Dorsey said machine learning improvements to deliver more relevant content helped drive up this count.
+Dorsey said machine learning improvements to deliver more relevant content helped drive up this count.

 Twitter reported second-quarter profit of $1.1 billion, or $1.43 per share, compared with $100 million, or 13 cents per share, a year earlier.
 Profit was boosted by an income tax benefit of over $1 billion related to corporate restructuring.